SameerDalal/library_manager/README.md

 # Library Manager
-This program is made to replicate a library that manages users checking out books and books in the library.
+This program is made to replicate a library that manages users checking out books in the library.
 The library manager uses MySQL to store user and book data.

 ## Get Started